nikolas-helling/robot_traj_ctrl_ros/README.md

-# Trajectory Tracking for Mobile Robot (ROS project for CMR)
+# Trajectory Tracking for Ackermann Steering Mobile Robot in ROS

-This project implements a trajectory tracking controller for a car-like (Ackermann steering) mobile robot using standard ROS libraries and PID controllers.
+This project implements a trajectory tracking controller for a 4-wheel car-like (Ackermann steering) mobile robot using standard ROS libraries and PID controllers.
 The controllers are designed both on kinematic models and dynamic models using different tyre models.

 ## Prerequisites